 Dinner – End the day on a wholesome note.
 Try warm salads of roasted veggies and a side of crusty brown bread and cheese, grilled salmon with spicy salsa, or whole-wheat pasta with asparagus and shrimp.
 Opt for sweet potatoes instead of white potatoes and grilled meat instead of fried.

 Snacks – It’s okay, even recommended, to snack.
 But make sure you make it count by choosing high-fiber snacks to healthfully tide you over to your next meal.
 Choose almonds and raisins instead of chips, and fruit instead of sweets.
 Other smart snacks include yogurt, cottage cheese, apples and peanut butter, and veggies and hummus.

-Let’s face it, there’s a reason why so many seniors have trouble eating nutritiously every day.
+Let’s face it, there’s a reason why so many of us have trouble eating nutritiously every day.
 Sometimes it’s just quicker or easier to eat unhealthy food.
 If you’re having trouble getting started on a healthy eating plan, these tips can help:

 Say “no” to eating alone

 Eating with others can be as important as adding vitamins to your diet.
 A social atmosphere stimulates your mind and helps you enjoy meals.
 When you enjoy mealtimes, you’re more likely to eat better.
 If you live alone, eating with company will take some strategizing, but the effort will pay off.

 - Make a date to share lunch or dinners with children, grandchildren, nieces, nephews, friends, and neighbors on a rotating basis.